teobais/percircle/README.md

 </p>

-#Credits and More
-The original project was created from <a href="http://circle.firchow.net/" target="_blank">Andre Firchow</a> and as I didn't find any similar here, I uploaded it.

-However, the project loaded all the css transformations, in the <code>percircle.css</code> file.
-Now, it makes use of the <a href="https://api.jquery.com/category/selectors/" target="_blank">jQuery selectors</a> in order to do so.

-In addition, by defining a <b>percircle</b> item for once (that is, by providing a div id, ending with "circle"), all the similar occurences of the specified percentage will be updated, without the need of defining a div id for the corresponding items.
-This means that if there are three "50%" percircles, only one of them could specify an id ending with "circle".

 #TODO
-> Provide a better implementation, as there are still repeated parts in the html:
+- Provide a better implementation, as there are still repeated parts in the html:
 ```html
 <span>50%</span>
 <div class="slice">